ElektraInitiative/libelektra/doc/decisions/unit_testing.md

 - In the end we have to write a lot of functionality ourselves anyway (e.g.  comparing Keys and KeySets)
 - Testsuite execution are already handled by cmake and kdb run-all.
 - The selection of tests within a test suite does not play well with ctest.
-- Rewriting all current tests to have unified behaviour is a lot of work
+- Rewriting all current tests to have unified behavior is a lot of work
 - Wont work for ABI compatibility tests
 - Mock only by extra framework